 Clamping pressure: 0.47 to 0.78 tons per square centimeter of finished product projected area (or 3 to 5 tons per square inch);

-Machine size: The weight of the finished product is about 40 to 60% of the capacity of the injection molding machine.
-If the machine is expressed in polystyrene (Aussie), it needs to be reduced by more 10%.
+Machine size: The weight of the finished product is about 40 to 60% of the capacity of 1 shot.

-Silver streaks from moisture refers to a silver streaks formed by moisture of plastic in a cylinder, due to the fact that the material particles are not sufficiently dried before molding.
+Silver streaks refer to the streaks formed by the moisture of plastic in a cylinder due to the material particles are not sufficiently dried before molding.

-Or the sufficiently dried material particles stay in the hopper for too long, and the hopper is WITHOUT effective insulation measure, lead to re-absorb the moisture, and the water content exceeds the specified requirements again.
+Or the sufficiently dried material particles stay in the hopper for too long, and the hopper is WITHOUT effective insulation measure, lead to re-absorb the moisture.
+The water content exceeds the specified requirements again.

-The moisture in particles is vaporized under the high temperature in the cylinder, which causes the resin to degrade during the melting process , which produce carbon dioxide gas.
+The moisture in particles is vaporized under the high temperature in the cylinder, which causes the resin to degrade during the melting process.

 The Co2 accumulates inside the molten resin, and when filling, it flows into the cavity with the Poly-carbonate to form silver streaks.

-As a result, the strength of the plastic part is significantly reduced, and becomes brittle.
+As a result, the strength of the plastic part is significantly reduced to becomes brittle.
 This type of silver streak often occurs and relatively easy to identify.

-The fundamental solution for eliminating this silver streaks is to fully dry the pellets, and the moisture of the pellets must be controlled less than 0.03%.
+The fundamental solution for eliminating these silver streaks is to dry the pellets fully, and the moisture of the pellets must be controlled by less than 0.03%.

-For this reason, the process conditions for drying the raw materials must be strictly controlled, and the water content of the pellets should be measured before molding.
+For this reason, it must strictly control the process conditions for drying the raw materials, and also it should measure the water content of the pellets before molding.

-In the production, a simple inspection method can be used.
+In poly-carbonate injection molding production, a simple inspection method can be used.

-Two small glasses are used, and one detected pellet is sandwiched between the two glasses, and then placed on a 280-300 degree heating plate.
+Use two small glasses, and one detected pellet is sandwiched between the two glasses and then placed on a 280-300 degree heating plate.

-When the pellet is gradually melted by heat, and after smooth pressurization to crush the melt, observe whether there are bubbles in the material, if there is no bubble, it is dried to be used for next step, otherwise it needs to continue drying.
+When the pellet is gradually melted by heat, and after smooth pressurization to crush the melt, observe whether there are bubbles in the material; if there is no bubble, it is dried to be used for the next step; otherwise, it needs to continue drying.

-If the silver streaks is caused by moisture absorption in the hopper, the heat preservation device should be set or improved in the hopper.
+If the silver streaks are caused by moisture absorption in the hopper, the heat preservation device should be set or improved in the hopper.

-And it needs control the amount of one feed , so as not to cause the dry pellets to stay in the hopper for too long and absorb moisture again.
+And it needs to control the amount of one feed so as not to cause the dry pellets to stay in the hopper for too long and absorb moisture again.